-The preceding sections outline AEMO's approach to assessing the performance of CDPs and the draft ODP against these criteria.
-The AER Guidelines provide AEMO with the flexibility to rely fully, partly, or not at all on the results from any decision-making process it uses, however AEMO will need to justify and explain its choice.
+The preceding sections outline AEMO's approach to assessing the performance of CDPs and the draft ODP against these criteria, including any project staging or investments in early works of projects, or decision rules that need to be achieved in order to continue progressing ISP projects.
+The AER Guidelines provide AEMO with the flexibility to rely fully, partly, or not at all on the results from any decision-making process it uses, however AEMO will-needs to justify and explain its choice.